paezha/University-AI-Panel/README.md

 &#10;But there is the following implication: , de-duplication becomes increasingly challenging.
 -->

+## What do GenAIs do for the Province

+As I argue above, AIs do not seem to do much for students or instructors, other than distract them from learning and developing genuinely transferable skills.
+It is almost a certainty that the provincial government is hoping to use GenAIs to further reduce the need to fund higher education.
+But AIs must do something for someone, otherwise why would they be everywhere?
+For Ontario, the main patron and effectively the boss of McMaster, it provides a rationale (an excuse even) to force the institution to find “efficiencies”.
+Tom Goldstein, a computer science professor at the University of Maryland, thinks that the lure of GenAI will be hard to resist for many, irrespective of their flaws…after all, “\[e\]ven though \[GenAI is\] expensive…it’s still far less expensive than human labor” (Oremus 2023).

 ## What do GenAIs do for the mega-corporations pushing them?

 > *Teach a person to use ChatGPT, and they will be in thrall to a